Biloxi National Cemetery

 - Changing information originally supplied to the National Cemetery Scheduling Office

-Special Events: Memorial Day (May) and Wreaths Across America (December).
+Special Events: Memorial Day (May) Wreaths Across America and Wreaths for Biloxi National Cemetery (December).
 Please contact the office for dates.

 General Information Kiosk: Located outside the Administration/Public Information Building, it’s available during visitation hours.
 The Kiosk contains the names of veterans and their eligible dependents buried at the cemetery.
 The Kiosk will generate a printed map with the name of the decedent and their grave location.